 Fields of ruby-red roses bloom in all their glory on the hills; joggers make their way around the grounds under chestnut trees, and in the background the Olympic tower stands out in striking fashion.
-Despite its fantastic location, Luitpoldpark is not overcrowded and is still considered something of a secret, even among the people of Munich itself.
+Despite its fantastic location, Luitpoldpark is not overcrowded and is still considered an insider tip even among Munich residents.

 For those looking to relax, why not get together with friends at the Biergarten am Bamberger Haus, a neo-Baroque castle, which boasts a magnificent ballroom, the Zum Ferdinand (austrian restaurant) and the Ciao Francesco (italian eatery).
 And for those keen to party, feel free to spread out your picnic blankets on the wide meadows in Luitpoldpark, unfold the beer table and benches and hang balloons from the trees.